Strathaird – The Isle of Skye’s most enchanting corner

 From here you can take a boat trip (there are several to choose from) to the heart of the Cullin.
 Or visit Soay or Canna, Eigg and Rhum (The Small Isles).
 Several boat trips enable you to see seals, dolphins, basking sharks and other amazing wildlife nearby.

-Within Elgol, there is a new, critically acclaimed restaurant, Coruisk House.
+Within Elgol, there is a critically acclaimed restaurant, Coruisk House and a lovely bistro, The Elgol Bistro.
 Elgol also boasts two coffee shops and a village store (with wonderful cakes!).
 Elgol Village Hall is host to several ceilidhs and traditional (and not so traditional) concerts each year.

 Camasurnary